 Methodology: Baker Salary By State

-To better understand baker pay by state, Zippia has aggregated data across a multitude of channels including the BLS, FLC, and OPM.
-We then supplement that data with actual listed salaries from job posts.
-Finally, the data science team calculates a weighted average of these inputs to create an average pay for bakers by state.
+To accurately assess baker pay by state, Zippia has compiled data from a wide range of sources, including the Bureau of Labor Statistics (BLS), job postings, and industry reports.
+The data science team calculates a weighted average of these figures to derive the average pay for bakers by state.

 Baker Salary By State FAQs